vgonda/vgonda.github.io/talks/a11y-for-product/slides.md

 # Go to **menti.com**

 ^Notes:
 - We will create a word cloud together
+- Keep this link open throughout the talk
-- This is only available live
+- This is only available during the live talk

 ---